Chukwuemeka971/uk-business-portal-data-pipeline/README.md

 ## Overview

-This project demonstrates the development of an end-to-end data pipeline that collects business directory information from the UK Business Portal website using Python.
+This project demonstrates the development of an end-to-end data pipeline that automatically collects business directory information from the UK Business Portal website using Python.

-The pipeline automates the extraction of publicly available business information across multiple business categories, performs data quality validation, and stores the resulting dataset in PostgreSQL for analysis.
+The pipeline dynamically discovers business categories, extracts publicly available business information, performs data quality validation, and stores the resulting dataset in PostgreSQL for analysis.

-The project was built to showcase practical skills in:
+The project was developed to showcase practical Data Engineering and Analytics skills, including web scraping, ETL development, data validation, database integration, and SQL analysis.

-* Web Scraping
-* Data Collection
-* Data Cleaning
-* Data Validation
-* ETL Development
-* PostgreSQL Integration
-* SQL Analytics

 ---